 Licensing service for out-of-commerce works (VW-LiS)

-The DNB developed a licensing service intended to help the library itself and other institutions to search and apply for usage licences for out-of-commerce publications via the relevant collecting society (Verwertungsgesellschaft (VG) Wort) and the German Patent and Trademark Office (DPMA).
+The DNB has therefore set up a licensing service to make it easier for the DNB and other memory institutions to research and apply for user licenses for out-of-commerce printed works through the respective collecting societies.
+This service is run in cooperation with the collecting society (VG) Wort and the German Patent and Trademark Office (DPMA).

 - Licensing and registration

 - Licensing service for out-of-commerce works of the German National Library

 Legal basis and framework agreement on the use of out-of-commerce works in books

 VG Wort is authorised to issue licenses for the use of out-of-commerce printed works under the conditions specified in section § 51, and § 52 VGG and the framework agreement on the use out-of-commerce publications in books.
 VG Wort The work in question must have been published in books, journals, newspapers, periodicals or other texts in Germany before 1 January 1966 and be part of the physical collection of the institution wishing to acquire a license.
 The work must also be out-of-commerce in the book trade, i.e. it is no longer offered by any publisher.
 The law and the framework agreement grant privileged institutions (public libraries, educational institutions, museums, archives, and institutions that preserve Germany’s heritage of films and sound recordings) the right to duplicate these works and make them publicly accessible solely for the purpose of use in digital collections and excluding use for commercial purposes.

 VG Wort grants licences for the use of out-of-commerce publications upon payment of a fee.
 Before a licence can be issued for a publication, it must first be entered in the DPMA's register of out-of-commerce publications.
 If no objection is raised by a rights owner within the legally stipulated period of six weeks, the licence can be issued.